cmilando/WRI_network/Notes.md

   just be the median only. --> hmm so this still shows up if you do the median alone.
   So, seems like I should analyze which stationsa are being chosen at each iteration

+  * Solved!
+This was due to low numbers!

 ## Other notes

 * The big picture here is to run this for each city, because the number of